ExploraCoder: Advancing code generation for multiple unseen APIs via planning and chained exploration: Experiments

-\textbf{ExploraCoder vs naive RAG on API-untrained models.} From Table \ref{tab:Torchdata-Github-Main} and \ref{tab:Torchdata-Manual-Main}, we can observe that ExploraCoder brings substantial improvements over naive RAG for both two API-untrained models (GPT-3.5-turbo-0125 and GPT-4-0613), with an average absolute gains in pass@20 of 3.5\% on Torchdata-Github and 19.8\% on Torchdata-Manual.
+From Table \ref{tab:Torchdata-Github-Main}, we can observe that ExploraCoder brings substantial improvements over naive RAG for both API-untrained models (GPT-3.5-turbo-0125 and GPT-4-0613), with an average absolute gains in pass@20 of 3.5\% on Torchdata-Github and 19.8\% on Torchdata-Manual.
 These improvements could be attributed to ExploraCoder's potential in addressing two limitations of the naive RAG framework when handling complex API invocation subtasks:

-(1) \emph{Retrieval for complex requirement}: In the naive RAG approach, the retriever’s ability to recall relevant APIs for comprehensive requirements becomes a bottleneck (Please refer to Appendix \ref{app: API-recommendation}).
-ExploraCoder addresses this by using a divide-and-conquer strategy, retrieving APIs for each individual invocation subtask.
-Additionally, ExploraCoder alleviates dependency on the retrieval number hyperparameter by setting a fixed API number for simple subtasks and dynamically adjusting the subtask number.
+(1) \emph{Retrieval for complex requirement}: In the naive RAG approach, we empirically find the retriever’s ability to recall relevant APIs for comprehensive requirements becomes a bottleneck.
+ExploraCoder addresses this by adopting a divide-and-conquer strategy, identifying APIs for each explicit subtask.
+Additionally, ExploraCoder alleviates the need for manual hyperparameter tuning by fixing retrieval counts per subtask and dynamically adjusting subtask numbers.

-(2) \emph{Generating code with multiple unseen APIs}: Current models struggle to generate code that invokes multiple unseen APIs due to the cognitive complexity involved in understanding new APIs and managing their interactions (Please refer to Appendix \ref{app: casestudy} for case study).
-ExploraCoder mitigates this challenge by adopting a human-like exploratory programming paradigm, where it incrementally generates simple, reusable code snippets that are highly relevant to problem solving during CoAE, and learns the API usage knowledge by observing the API interactions behavior.
+(2) \emph{Generating code with multiple unseen APIs}: The complexity of coding with multiple unseen APIs lies in understanding the limited documentation and reasoning over multi-API interactions' behavior (We provide case study in Appendix \ref{app: casestudy}).
+ExploraCoder mitigates this challenge by adopting a human-like exploratory programming paradigm, incrementally generating simple, reusable API invocations during CoAE, and learning extra usage knowledge from intermediate output.

-\textbf{ExploraCoder on API-pretrained model.} We observe that the API-pretrained GPT-4-1106-preview underperforms on Torchdata-Manual, achieving a pass@1 of only 0.19\%.
+\paragraph{ExploraCoder on API-pretrained model.} We observe the API-pretrained models underperform on Torchdata-Manual, with the most competitive GPT-4-1106-preview achieving only 0.16\% in pass@1.
 Therefore, we use GPT-4-1106-preview on Torchdata-Manual benchmark as a proxy to further examine the effectiveness of ExploraCoder on API-pretrained models.
-As shown in Table \ref{tab:Torchdata-Manual-Main}, ExploraCoder achieves a substantial improvement over GPT-4-1106-preview, with an absolute pass@1 increase of 9.72\%, and it also outperforms GPT-4-1106-preview + naive RAG by 8.48\%.
+Results in Table \ref{tab:Torchdata-Github-Main} shows ExploraCoder brings a substantial improvement for GPT-4-1106-preview, with an absolute pass@1 increase of 14.46\%, and it also outperforms GPT-4-1106-preview + naive RAG by 11.43\%.
 These results indicate that ExploraCoder is universally effective, improving models with varying levels of pretraining on relevant API knowledge.